SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 If the left side consists of a tuple, the value of the right side must be a tuple with the same number of elements.
-Each item in the right-hand tuple is assigned to the corresponding item in the left-hand tuple.
+Items in the right-hand tuple
+is assigned to the corresponding items in the left-hand tuple.
 For example: ::

     // Swap a and b.